MaazAmjad/final-project-team-mvp-10000/README.md

-# Final Project Proposal
+# Harvey Mudd College at SemEval-2019 Task 4: The Clint Buchanan Hyperpartisan News Detector

-The pdf of our proposal is in this repo.
+We will update this README with background and instructions shortly.